danshinton/afc-search/README.md

   * Switch between search and the page with the links using [Bootstrap tabs or pills](https://getbootstrap.com/docs/4.0/components/navs/)
   * Add user authorization to download PDF
-    * Protect the register link.
-There will be no self register.
-    * Add pages for admin to create account
+    * Add page for admin to disable account
-    * Seed admin user into database
-    * Login redirects to main page, not home
+    * Add role to registration form
     * `npm run dev` is now required to compile SASS
   * If not authorized, then display the link to purchase
   * Also create a link to the CCC on the USCCB website